The Importance of diagnosing and treating Group B Strep infection

 As highlighted by the charity, Group B Strep Support, GBS infections in newborns can be divided into two groups:

-1. Early Onset Disease, which usually occurs within the first seven days of life and results from the baby becoming infected with GBS whilst passing through the mother’s genital tract.
+1. Early onset disease, which usually occurs within the first seven days of life and results from the baby becoming infected with GBS whilst passing through the mother’s genital tract.

-2. Late Onset Disease, which occurs between eight and 90 days of life and results from the baby becoming infected with GBS from an external source after birth.
+2. Late onset disease, which occurs between eight and 90 days of life and results from the baby becoming infected with GBS from an external source after birth.

 According to Royal College of Obstetricians and Gynaecologists, approximately 1 in every 1,750 newborn babies in the UK and Ireland are diagnosed with early onset GBS infection.
 A baby is at an increased risk of developing early onset GBS infection where: